opallabs/experience-homework/Readme.md

 Ideally this would be built in React and Redux, but as with anything else, use the best tool for the job at hand.

+To get started, simply clone or fork this repo and start committing.

 Thanks a lot, and please let us know if you have any questions or concerns.
 We can't wait to see what you produce.